GrowthGift/GrowthGift.com/1docs/growth-gift-overview.md

 ### The G(3) Games

-Challenge a friend (or strangers) to grow, give, or practice gratitude with you for a week.
+Challenge a friend (or strangers) to grow or give with you for a week.
 These are more of the lifestyle / habit focused things to do on a daily basis, though they CAN be a (step of a) "gift" (growth goal , give goal).
 Anyone can create a new challenge and we'll pre-seed challenges